 Air is a natural virtue on earth which sustains life.
-It exists in the atmosphere and it basically contains a mixture of numerous gases like oxygen, nitrogen and carbon dioxide in higher proportions and much smaller levels of argon, water vapor, and other gases.
+It exists in the atmosphere and it basically contains a mixture of numerous gases like oxygen, nitrogen and carbon dioxide in higher proportions and much smaller levels of argon, water vapour, and other gases.
 Air also contains bacteria, suspended dust, and spores.
 However, the chemistry of air is really fascinating.

 Air is a non-visible form of matter which is free-flowing and in the gaseous state.
-We cannot see it, taste it but sometimes smell it.
+We cannot see it, taste it but we sometimes smell it.
 However, air is a known matter and like all matter, it has weight, is compressible, and takes up space.
 Meanwhile, the components of air and its properties are mostly studied in chemistry as well as in physics.

 Important Uses of Air

 Air is a natural resource and is available abundantly.
-When we talk about the uses of air, the first thing that we can say that it is the most important element that supports the vitality and well being of all living things on the Earth.
+When we talk about the uses of air, the first thing that we can say that it is the most important element that supports the vitality and well being of all living things on the earth.
 Having said that, just like water, air is very useful and it has a lot of applications.

 - Sustain life and growth